Lassonde-JPF/jpf-ctl/README.md

 ##### Git

-To check any version of Git is currently in use, issue the following command.
+To check if any version of Git is currently in use, issue the following command.
 ```
 > git --version
 git version 2.26.2.windows.1